mascee/Music_Project/README.md

 ## Future improvements
-This project was done in 2 weeks and for future improvement, more genres could be added, different moods, similar lyrics, playlists.
+This project was done in 2 weeks and for future improvement, more genres could be added, different moods, similar lyrics, and playlists.
 Better accuracy could be achieved.